The LEAP ImmunoCalm Diet: A Phase-by-Phase Guide to the Elimination Protocol

 How LEAP Works: The Core Principle

-The LEAP protocol operates on a simple but powerful premise: if you stop eating the foods that trigger your immune system’s inflammatory response, your symptoms will improve.
+The LEAP protocol operates on a simple but powerful premise.
+If you stop eating the foods that trigger your immune system’s inflammatory response, your symptoms will improve.

 Your MRT results identify exactly which foods and chemicals cause mediator release in your white blood cells.
 The LEAP diet then uses this data to: